2010–2011 Hanjin Heavy Industries strike: Philippines

 Protests were also leveled at the Subic Bay manufacturing facilities of Hanjin Heavy Industries, organized by members of local Filipino labor and Catholic groups on 20 March and 29 March 2011.
 The protests were organized due to reports of 31 deaths due to industrial accidents since 2007, as well as a labor group claiming 11 cases of illegal work, 63 cases of illegal layoffs, and 23 cases of job suspension.

 On 3 July 2011, a Filipino Hope Bus was organized.
 The Filipino Hope Bus piggybacked on the previous energy of the unrelated 20 March and 29 March demonstrations, while drawing inspiration from the first Hope Bus demonstration on 11 June.

 Legacy

 Starting from 1 February 2013, it took 22 days of negotiations to arrange a 15.8 billion won settlement between Hanjin Heavy Industries management and the labor union due to the death of a laborer.
 As of 1 December 2013, five Hanjin Heavy Industries workers had separately committed suicide since the resolution of the 2010-11 labor dispute.
-On 2 December 2013, the wife of Cho Nam-ho, chairman of the Hanjin group, was found dead in a possible suicide.